Read Time - 3 Minutes

 Planning: During this phase the goals of the usability test are determined.
 Having volunteers sit in front of your application and recording their actions is not a goal.
 You need to determine critical functionalities and objectives of the system.
 You need to identify which tasks you want your participants to perform, specifically focusing on critical functionalities.
 During this phase, usability testing methods employed, the number & demographics of usability participants are also determined.

 Recruiting: During this phase, you recruit the desired number of participants as per your usability test plan.
 Finding participants who match your demographic (age, sex, etc.) and professional (education, job, etc.) profile can take time.
 Therefore sourcing an established website testing company to help you through the process is recommended.
-Website testing companies (such as Digivante) can provide you with all the tools you need to cut down testing timelines, while reducing usability-centred costs.
+Website testing companies (such as Digivante) can provide you with all the tools you need to cut down testing timelines, while reducing usability-centered costs.

 Data analysis: Data from the usability tests is then thoroughly analysed to derive meaningful inferences and give actionable recommendations, improving the overall usability of your product.